 Contact us

-Sustainable supply chain: what it is, benefits and technologies needed
+Sustainable Supply Chain: what it is, benefits and technologies needed

-March 27, 2024 Avvale
+October 7, 2024 Avvale

 In a present where the preservation of resources is the priority, the sustainable supply chain emerges as an essential element for companies aiming to reduce their environmental, economic and social impact and adopt a circular business model